What are “sustainable materials”?

 Our success is dependent on our planet’s natural resources so it’s paramount that we protect them, both at local level and globally.
 This short film about textile production in Uganda shows how every one of our T-shirts can give the gift of a smile.

 The recycled polyester fibres we use are called REPREVE®.
 After being melted down, the PET bottles are reformulated into a chip before being processed into recycled fibres.
 From old to new – one pair of jeans or one jacket can be made from every eight recycled PET bottles.

 The advantages of using recycled polyester are obvious.
 Unlike the production process of new polyester, the REPREVE® process requires less oil.
 It creates lower CO₂ emissions and requires fewer chemicals.
 The carbon footprint of a REPREVE® product is substantially lower than one made using virgin polyester fibres.

 Recycled cotton is taken from pre-consumer off-cuts and post-consumer waste, like old clothes.
 The material is cut into smaller pieces and then spun to new cotton yarn.

 Polyamide, or nylon as it’s often known, is a synthetic fibre that can be recycled.
 Recycled polyamide can be made from off-cuts, old carpets or old clothes.
 ECONYL® is a fibre made by the brand Aquafil using 100% recycled polymide (nylon) from waste products, like abandoned fishing nets or old carpet.
 The recycling process helps protect people, wildlife and our oceans.
 Producing just ten tonnes of ECONYL® from old materials not only saves around 11,000 litres of crude oil but avoids 57 tonnes of CO₂ emissions.
-And what’s more, the nylon can be recycled infinitely.
+And what’s more, the fiber can be recycled infinitely.